Bacillus thuringiensis kurstaki

 Bacillus thuringiensis subsp. kurstaki (Btk) is a group of bacteria used as biological control agents against lepidopterans (moths and butterflies).
 Btk, along with other B. thuringiensis products, is one of the most widely used biological pesticides due to its high specificity; it is effective against lepidopterans, and it has little to no effect on nontarget species.

 During sporulation, Btk produces a crystal protein that is lethal to lepidopteran larvae.
 Once ingested by the insect, the dissolution of the crystal allows the protoxin to be released.
 The toxin is then activated by the insect gut juice, and it begins to break down the gut.

-Btk is available commercially and is commonly known as "Garden Dust" or "Caterpillar Killer", both of which are produced by Safer Brand.
-Other Btk-producing companies include Bonide and Monterey.
+Btk is available commercially, produced by companies such as Safer Brand, Bonide, and Monterey.

 Effects on nontarget species

 Btk is generally regarded as environmentally safe, as its toxicity is essentially limited to its target pest; humans, wildlife, and beneficial insects are regarded as unaffected by the pesticide.
 Even so, in 2012, a regulatory review of several strains of Bt by the European Food Safety Authority stated that although there was data supporting the claims of low toxicity, the data was insufficient to prove the claims conclusively.